Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

 \subsubsection{The correlation with the central dark matter fraction $f_{\mathrm{DM}}$}

 The central dark matter fraction $f_{\mathrm{DM}}$ is defined as the mass ratio of dark matter over the total mass of all simulation particles enclosed within a sphere of a given radius for the IllustrisTNG ETGs.
-Since the stellar half mass radius of the IllustrisTNG ETGs are overestimated by a factor of 2 compared to observed effective radius values~\citep{2018MNRAS.474.3976G} , and dark matter fraction increases with the increase of radial range~\citep{2018MNRAS.481.1950L}, we measure the central dark matter fraction of the IllustrisTNG ETGs within $0.5\,R_{\mathrm{1/2}}$, to match the adopted aperture size used in the observations (see Appendix \ref{sec:AA}).
+We measure the central dark matter fraction of the IllustrisTNG ETGs within a 3D aperture with radius of $R_{\mathrm{eff}}$, to match the adopted aperture size used in most of the observational data analysis (see Appendix \ref{sec:AA}).

-The correlation of the total power-law density slope and the central dark matter fraction is shown in Fig.~\ref{fig:gam_fdm}.
-We note that the stellar masses of all comparison datasets have been converted to those assuming a Chabrier IMF for the consistency of the total stellar mass.
-A Salpeter IMF (as favored by strong lensing observations) would result in lower central dark matter fractions for observed galaxies and mitigate the apparent mismatch of $f_{\mathrm{DM}}$ in the middle subplot. \citet{2017MNRAS.469.1824X} found an overall overestimation of the central dark matter fraction of the Illustris ETGs when compared to the strong lensing dataset.
-Similar systematics have also been quantified for the IllustrisTNG simulation~\citep{2018MNRAS.481.1950L}: depending on the dataset of comparison, IllustrisTNG ETGs at $z=0$ may have an excess of dark matter in the innermost regions of galaxies ($\lesssim R_{\mathrm{eff}}$), but consistent with available measurements at larger apertures (see Fig. 11 of \citealt{2018MNRAS.481.1950L}).